Europe’s perpetual dance festival calendar

 Art and control

 Dance festivals are uncharted territory for tourism.
 Conventional city tourism focuses on guided tours of magnificent buildings, sights to see… well-guarded art treasures, streams of tourists lined up in rows, ushered through the Louvre in Paris at precisely scheduled times.
-This has long been reflected in theaters and their festivals.
+This type of mass organization has also become prevalent in theaters and their festivals.

 My sole memory of the enormous Onassis Stegi theater stage in Athens are the door closers who stare at the audience from the door, poised to immediately punish any attempt to point a cell phone at the stage.

 The Making Life in the Ruins festival takes place as part of the regular stage program at the Sophiensäle in Berlin.
 Its aim, it claims, is to offer the audience the attitude towards life of a generation that urgently wants to break out of the old power structures of control.
-I remember above all the double admission control, a pink wristband placed on me after my ticket was scanned, which showed the final admission staff once again that I was allowed to enter the stage area.
+But what do I remember?
+The double admission control, a pink wristband placed on me after my ticket was scanned, which showed the final admission staff once again that I was allowed to enter the stage area.
 Control is our culture, I think… not art.
 Not the festival.
 We are no longer guests of the festival; we are its passengers.

 At the “Festspillene i Nord-Norge” in Harstad